 A dark horse.
 Along with being able to draw on the managerial genius of Martin O'Neill, Derry also have great depth.
 They do however, lack a goalkeeper: we think Shane Duffy is the best man to slot in between the posts.
-That means that Shane Ferguson will have to drop into the defence, but the rest of the team looks very strong: Shamrock Rovers' Aaron McEniff in midfield (picked ahead of his younger brother Jordan), behind James McClean.
-They also have an ace in the pack to link the midfield with McClean: Pat McCourt.
+That means that Shane Ferguson will have to drop into the defence, but the rest of the team looks very strong: Hearts' Aaron McEneff in midfield , behind James McClean.
+They also have an ace in the pack to link the midfield with McClean: the three year retired, but only 37-year-old, Pat McCourt.

-Team: Shane Duffy; Shane Ferguson; Darron Gibson, Pat McCourt; James McClean
+Team: Shane Duffy; Shane Ferguson; Aaron McEneff, Paddy McCourt; James McClean

 Strengths: They'll score a hatful of goals.
 Work rate will be huge.
 And they have Paddy McCourt!